 These lotus flowers give an added “je ne sais quoi” to the taste (although I’ve never tasted lotus flower so have to try this experience) and there are strong natural aromas of both white peach and pear in there too.
 The addition of goji berries and carthame flowers add to the magic.

 The addition of the white cornflowers (bottom right test tube below) were purely for blending the tea naturally together, as there is absolutely no fragrance in white cornflowers.
 Who knew?

 What a fabulous team at Theodor.
-Cheers to the lovely staff who came from Normandy to serve tea for the occasion, away from Picorette, their legendary restaurant and tea salon in Granville.
+Cheers to the lovely staff who came from Normandy to serve tea for the occasion, from Picorette, famous restaurant tea salon in Granville.
 Many thanks to Maria and Sylvie for a most warming welcome and to Guillaume Leleu for the discovery of this rather special teatime tipple.
-I look forward to serving it with the Parisian pastries in Teatime in Paris!

 I wonder what Monsieur Leleu is dreaming up for his next tea creation?

-Note: This was a free tasting open to the public at the Palais Tokyo in Paris on 30 April 2015 and this post is not sponsored.
+Note: This was a free tasting open to the public at the Palais Tokyo in Paris on 30 April 2015.
+This post is not sponsored in any way.